 By default, usage logging is enabled in Lasergene version 11 and later.
-To opt out of usage logging, launch the DNASTAR Navigator and go to View > Preferences > Lasergene (Win) or DNASTAR Navigator > Preferences > Lasergene (Mac).
+To opt out of usage logging on Windows, launch the DNASTAR Navigator and go to View > Preferences > Lasergene.
+On Macintosh, go to DNASTAR Navigator > Preferences > Lasergene (macOS 12 and below) or DNASTAR Navigator > Settings (macOS 13 and higher).
 Uncheck the box and click Apply and then OK.